Our team

 Operational Lead

-Isaac holds a BSc in Ecology from Victoria University.
+Isaac holds a BSc in Ecology from Victoria University of Wellington.
 He previously worked as an Eradication Technical Officer at PFW and says most of his technical experience has come from this project – a great example of building capability in-house.

 Isaac loves to see the pace of the project increasing as we learn and refine our methods.
 He finds it exciting to be part of an internationally significant biodiversity project.